Raffaele Marciello

-Raffaele "Lello" Marciello (/it/; born 17 December 1994) is a Swiss-born Italian professional racing driver who currently competes in the FIA World Endurance Championship and the GT World Challenge Europe Endurance Cup for BMW M Team WRT.
-A former member of the Ferrari Driver Academy, he was the 2013 European Formula Three Champion, a reserve and test driver for the Sauber Formula One team in 2015, and spent three seasons competing in the GP2 Series.
-He switched to GT racing in 2017 and became a works Mercedes-AMG driver ahead of the 2018 campaign, where he stayed until leaving in 2023 and subsequently signing with BMW.
-In 2022, Marciello earned his first major endurance race victory by winning the Spa 24 Hours.
+Raffaele "Lello" Marciello (/it/; born 17 December 1994) is a Swiss and Italian professional racing driver who currently competes in the FIA World Endurance Championship for BMW M Team WRT and the GT World Challenge Europe Endurance Cup for Rowe Racing.

+Noted for his tall height, Marciello was FIA Formula 3 European champion in 2013, won in the GP2 Series and tested for Ferrari and Sauber in Formula One.
+He switched to GT racing in 2017 and soon became a Mercedes-AMG works driver, winning the GT World Challenge Europe (2018, 2022, 2023), the FIA GT World Cup (2019, 2023), the ADAC GT Masters (2022) and the Spa 24 Hours (2022).
+After joining BMW for 2024, Marciello made his LMDh debut in the FIA World Endurance Championship and won the Nürburgring 24 Hours (2025).

 Early career

 Karting

 Marciello debuted in karting in 2005 and raced in various European championships, working his way up from the junior ranks to progress through to the KF2 category by 2010.